wud901/kyb3rmodmail-beta/README.md

 ## What is Modmail?

 Modmail is similar to Reddit's Modmail, both in functionality and purpose.
 It serves as a shared inbox for server staff to communicate with their users in a seamless way.

-This bot is free for everyone and always will be.
-If you like this project and would like to show your appreciation, you can support us on **[Patreon](https://www.patreon.com/kyber)**, cool benefits included!

 ## How does it work?